DEV541: Secure Coding in Java/JEE: Developing Defensible Applications

 - Utilize secure HTTP headers to prevent attacks

-- Secure your sensitive REST services
+- Secure your sensitive representational state transfer (REST) services

 - Incorporate security into your development process